 There were hundreds of booths to explore.
-From new age music, to the The Omega Institute and The NY Open Center.
-There were the fringe booths about UFO’s and you could actually purchase a pyramid shaped hat and get a polaroid picture of your chakras.
+From new age music to The Omega Institute and The NY Open Center.
+There were the fringe booths about UFO’s and you could actually purchase a pyramid-shaped hat and get a polaroid picture of your chakras.
 There was also the nutritional aspect.
 Dick Gregory was promoting his “Bahamian Diet,” a delicious and nutritious wellness powder you would mix with juice.
 The food booths were incredible, with an enormous selection of vegetarian and delicious foods from many cultures.

 At 3 or 4 o’clock on Sunday, the last day of the event, one of the most entertaining and evocative speakers I’ve ever worked with was the amazing Dick Gregory.
 He spoke to you and through you, directly into the core of your being.
 His raw humor would open your heart and mind and then an abundance of wisdom and insight would just flow into your being.
 He got your defenses down with humor and then he would educate and motivate the crowd.